 What will happen if I do not submit an Annual Fire Safety Statement?

-Council treats fire safety issues seriously.
-Where required under legislation to provide a statement, the owner is responsible to ensure lodgment, regardless as to whether the property is tenanted or vacant.
-Please consider the following.
+City of Newcastle treats fire safety issues seriously.
+Where required under legislation to provide a statement, the owner is responsible to ensure lodgement, regardless as to whether the property is tenanted or vacant.

 For further information on fire safety, including smoke alarms, home evacuation plans, winter fire safety at home and fact sheets, please also refer to the Fire and Rescue NSW and for more information on legislation refer to the Department of Planning.

 If you are experiencing difficulties in having your building assessed and will be unable to submit your annual fire safety statement to us by the due date then you should submit a stay of infringement application.
 This will allow you to apply for extra time to have the necessary inspections conducted and avoid being fined for the late submission of your annual fire safety statement.
 A stay of infringement can be applied for via this link - Stay of Infringement Application (PDF).